JamesTerm/GremlinGames/Trunk/stable_bin_VS9/__READMEFIRST__.txt

 Which shows a "godship" and both tank and nona drive autonomous abilities to pursue a waypoint.

+you can either fly the god ship... or control one of the other drives by typing control nonarobot (or tankrobot, swerverobot)

 To control the robot use the following keys: a, d    to control yaw rotation